Infrastructure - South Bank

 There was no sluice structure in the bank when the mill was functioning - it was constructed in 1936 by local builders, Louch & Co.

 The traditional hand-operated guillotine sluice is used to help lower the Pond for maintenance and emergency purposes, but is only effective when the sea is below pond level and the flows through the pond are moderate.
 It was renovated in 2005 and replaced in 2020 (see below).
 It discharges through a brick-lined culvert to a protective apron extending into the mill poool.
-The apron has suffered over the years and it too is now in need of urgent replacement as the fissured surface has generated flows underneath it which have extended and are threatening the South bank itself.
+The apron has suffered over the years and in 2022 it was repaired as the fissured surface had generated flows underneath it which were threatening the South bank itself.

 Degraded Apron / Outfall - 2004

 Inside of Culvert showing Sluice Gate

-Volunteers from the Hampshire Mill Group repairing the Sluice - 2005
+Volunteers from the Hampshire Mill Group repairing the Sluice Gate - 2005